Conservation Biologist: Job Description, Duties and Requirements

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), most conservation scientist jobs require a bachelor's degree, generally in biology.
+According to the BLS (www.bls.gov), most conservation scientist jobs require a bachelor's degree, generally in biology.
 Programs may offer courses in life in all its forms and often offer specializations, such as microbiology and cell biology, along with research opportunities.

 For conservation biologists who're interested in a more academic slant to their career, an advanced degree, such as a master's or Ph.D. in biology, can prepare one for a research or teaching position at an institution of higher learning.
 Some schools even offer graduate-level programs specifically in conservation biology.

 Related to Conservation Biologist: Job Description, Duties and Requirements

 - Recently Updated

 Find out how to become an evolutionary biologist.
 Research the education requirements and learn about the experience you need...

 Learn how to become a marine biologist.
 Research the education and career requirements, training information, and experience...

 Research the requirements to become a water conservation specialist.
 Learn about the job description and duties and read the...